nerdielol/codex/README.md

 <details>
 <summary>Does it work on Windows?</summary>

-Not directly.
-It requires [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install) – Codex has been tested on macOS and Linux with Node ≥ 22.
+Yes, Codex now works natively on Windows.
+However, for the best security, we still recommend using [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install) – Codex has been tested on macOS and Linux with Node ≥ 22.

 </details>